Aryetis/Obenkyobo/DevReadme.md

 (prior to QtCreator 14.0.1 you can't pass more than one argument without breaking rsync, therefore skip -av) Projects->Kobo(Kit)->Run->Deployment->Upload files via SFTP instead of rsync

-# Killing nickel for our dev session (will need to relaunch it afterwards with start_nickel.sh or simply rebooting the device)
+# Killing nickel for our dev session (after your dev session you will have to use start_nickel.sh over ssh or simply reboot the device)
 Projects->Kobo(Kit)->Run->Deployment-> Add Run custom remote command with :
 /mnt/onboard/.adds/Obenkyobo/exit_nickel.sh || true